localstack/localstack/README.md

 ## Integration with Java/JUnit

 In order to use LocalStack with Java, the project ships with a simple JUnit runner and a JUnit 5 extension.
-Take a look at the example JUnit test in `ext/java`.
-When you run the test, all dependencies are automatically downloaded and installed to a temporary directory in your system.
+Take a look at the example JUnit tests in `ext/java`.

+By default, the JUnit Test Runner starts LocalStack in a Docker container, for the duration of the test.
+The container can be configured by using the `@LocalstackDockerProperties` annotation.

 ```
 ...
 import cloud.localstack.LocalstackTestRunner;
 import cloud.localstack.TestUtils;
+import cloud.localstack.docker.annotation.LocalstackDockerProperties;

 @RunWith(LocalstackTestRunner.class)
+@LocalstackDockerProperties(services = { "s3", "sqs", "kinesis:77077" })
 public class MyCloudAppTest {

   @Test